Zach Wamp: Elections

 Wamp ran for the House of Representatives as a Republican in 1992 against nine-term Democrat Marilyn Lloyd.
 He nearly scored a major upset, only losing by 1.3 points—only 2,900 votes out of 210,000 total votes cast.

 When Lloyd did not run for re-election in 1994, Wamp ran again.
 Battling through a hotly contested primary, he easily defeated his childhood friend and sitting State Representative Kenneth J. Meyer by nearly two to one.
 During the race, Wamp signed the Contract with America.
 He also personally committed to serve no more than six terms and further committed to not accept special interest PAC money.
 He proposed a plan to pay congressmen the same as Lieutenant Colonels and linked his Democratic opponent, Randy Button, to Bill Clinton.
-Wamp won the general election with 52% of the vote, during the Republican Revolution.
-He likely got coattails from Bill Frist's and Fred Thompson's strong 1994 statewide elections, and was helped by Lloyd crossing party lines to endorse him.
+Wamp won the general election with 52% of the vote.
 He was re-elected with slightly less difficulty in 1996.
 After his first two elections, he never faced another close contest; from 1998 onward, he won by 64 percent or more of the vote.
 Wamp explored seeking a seat in the United States Senate to succeed Bill Frist, who had promised to serve no more than two terms.
 He decided against running for that seat in October 2004.